NewGaea/newgaea.github.io/index.md

 ## Our Network

 Our network is a collection of creative individuals who are passionate about their craft.
 We are a community coming together to share our work and help each other grow.
-We create our own standards, and we are not afraid to break the rules.
+We create our own standards, and we are not afraid to break the rules. **Find out more about our network, [here](/about.html).**

 ## Our Mission